Graduate School in Chemistry, Biochemistry and Related Fields

 The American Chemical Society's Office of Graduate Education has a web site that ought to be consulted for publications and links to many other resources.

-Students with experience at undergraduate research are encouraged to submit information about themselves to a registry run by the Council on Undergraduate Research.
+Students with experience at undergraduate research are encouraged to submit information about themselves to the Council on Undergraduate Research registry.
 Graduate schools pay for access to the information so that they can recruit the students who sound interesting to them.

 In Chemistry, a magazine for student affiliates of the ACS, occasionally publishes articles about graduate school.
 A couple of them can be found here and here.